Printed claim forms are set up from the Claim Forms window.

-- Select the location to save the .xml file, then click Save.
+- Select the location to save the XML file, then click Save.

 Edit a Claim Form

-This is for advanced users only.
-We recommend contacting Open Dental support if you need to make changes, as changes may affect claim submission and payment.
+Note: We recommend contacting Open Dental support if you need to make changes, as changes may affect claim submission and payment.

 Possible reasons to modify a claim form: